Melissa Grelo

 Melissa Grelo (born June 30, 1977) is a Canadian television personality, best known as a co-host of CP24 Breakfast and the moderator of The Social.
-Since August 2016, Grelo has been a co-host of CTV's national morning show Your Morning, along with Ben Mulroney.
+Grelo has been a co-host of CTV's national morning show Your Morning, along with Ben Mulroney.

-Melissa has also recently launched marQ, a gender neutral, kids clothing line named after her daughter, Marquesa.

 Her other roles have included coanchoring CTV's Olympic Morning during the 2010 Winter Olympics, and Toronto's annual Santa Claus Parade.

+Melissa founded marQ, a gender neutral, kids clothing line named after her daughter, Marquesa.

+In 2024, Melissa created her podcast "Aging Powerfully with Melissa Grelo" to demystify some of the challenges that Canadians face in mid-life.
+The Podcast has become a source of fact-based guidance from credible guests.

+In 2025, Melissa proudly accepted the King Charles Coronation Medal for her contribution to the well-being of Canadians.

 Originally a teacher, Grelo studied broadcast journalism at Seneca College after deciding to pursue a change of career.
 She subsequently worked as a reporter for CKVR-TV and CITY-TV before becoming cohost of CP24 Breakfast in 2009.

 Grelo is of Portuguese and Filipina descent.
 With her husband Ryan Gaggi, Grelo gave birth to a girl, Marquesa, in 2014.

 Personal life

 Grelo's interests include travelling, reading, fitness training and horseback riding.